Zacaria/apidays-2023/docs/Presentation.md

 - less maintenance with less bugs

 - the learning curve is steep in the beginning, but then it tends to get easier.
-There is not this ecosystem craziness like in JS

 [Energy efficiency accross programing languages](https://greenlab.di.uminho.pt/wp-content/uploads/2017/10/sleFinal.pdf)